 Originally the town had a shorter, easier to pronounce name: Llanfairpwllgwyngyll.
 In the 1880s, in a joking attempt to attract tourists, a tailor added the rest of the syllables, bringing the total length to 58 letters, including four letter L's in a row.

 "What does Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch mean?"
-I asked the lady at the TI.
-Well, okay, what I really said was "What does that thing you just said mean?"
+I asked my accommodating new friend.
+(Well, OK, what I really said was "What does that thing you just said mean?")

-In English it translates to "St. Mary's Church in the hollow of white hazel near a rapid whirlpool and the Church of St. Tysilio near the red cave."
+In English, she said, it translates to "St. Mary's Church in the hollow of white hazel near a rapid whirlpool and the Church of St. Tysilio near the red cave."

-There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the TI), take pictures of the sign on the train station platform, and pester the TI lady to say it again.
-But it's a scenic 15 minute drive from Caernarfon, home of one of the largest castles in Wales.
-If you want to be able to say you've been there, it's an easy side trip by car.
+There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the tourism office), take pictures of the sign on the train station platform, and pester the tourism office lady to say it again.
+If you're so inclined you could stop in at the James Pringle Weavers shop, a souvenir superstore next to the train station that caters to big-bus tours — ask nicely and they'll stamp your passport with the village name.

-Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is not the longest town name in the world.
-Thailand has a town whose name has 163 letters:
+Incredibly, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is not the longest town name in the world — Thailand has a town whose name has 163 letters:

 So How Do You Pronounce It?

-The Welsh language looks daunting to English speakers, largely because of its obsession with the letters L and W. But all words are spelled phonetically — pronounced exactly as they are spelled.
+The Welsh language looks daunting to those of us who don't speak it, largely because of its obsession with the letters L and W. But all words are spelled phonetically — pronounced exactly as they are spelled.
 Once you learn how to pronounce each letter, it's not so bad: